Legal Information Institute (LII) – free legal research. Cornell University Law School

 Rupp’s Insurance Glossary (2nd Edition) – Rupp’s Insurance & Risk Management Glossary is the insurance industry’s authoritative standard and a must for every insurance, business, and legal library.

-Statutes for in States – Legal Information Institute Cornell Law School
+Statutes for all States – Legal Information Institute Cornell Law School

 The Virtual Chase ® – A Research Site for Legal Professionals